0xDEADFED5/ps_tiny11/README.md

 This is a script to automate the build of a streamlined Windows 11 image ***or modify currently running Windows 11***.
 Many privacy related and other tweaks are applied as well, please read this entire document before use.

+Note on usage:  to right-click and 'run with PowerShell', you must enable PowerShell scripts to run without signing in Windows developer settings.
+Not ideal.
+The other way: open a terminal and run .\ps_tiny11.ps1

 #### Changes from tiny11builder:

 - Items to remove are searched for by case-insensitive substring.
 If an item name is adjusted slightly in a new build this script should hopefully still find it.
 For instance, instead of "Microsoft-Windows-InternetExplorer-Optional-Package\~31bf3856ad364e35\~amd64\~\~11.0.22621.1702", this script searches for "InternetExplorer" in the setup image and gets the full package name from there.